erock25/urdb-tariff-viewer_v3/docs/user-guide/tariff-builder.md

 ## Overview

-The **Tariff Builder** is a new feature in the URDB JSON Viewer that allows you to create custom utility tariff JSON files from scratch through an intuitive graphical user interface.
+The **Tariff Builder** is a feature in the URDB JSON Viewer that allows you to create custom utility tariff JSON files from scratch through an intuitive graphical user interface.
 This eliminates the need to manually edit JSON files and helps ensure your tariffs are properly formatted and valid.

 ## Accessing the Tariff Builder